-Heat Exchanger & Burner Maintenance - The furnace should operate for many years without soot buildup in the flue passageways, however, the flue, vent system, and burners should be inspected and cleaned (if required) by a qualified service technician annually to ensure continued safe operation.
+Heat Exchanger & Burner Maintenance - The furnace should operate for many years without soot buildup in the flue passageways, however, the flue and vent system should be inspected and cleaned (if required) by a qualified service technician annually to ensure continued safe operation.
 Pay attention to any deterioration from corrosion or other sources.